rvp22/rvp22.github.io/index.md

 <h4>Data Scientist Co-op, Nokia Software (Digital Experience Labs), Austin</h4>

 Working as a summer and Fall intern at Nokia, DX Group since May 2018.
 My work focuses on the intersection of device simulation and machine learning for NB-IoT sensors.
-One of the projects that I am currently working on is in prediction of End of Life stage for long life Li-ion batteries in embedded IoT devices based on communication patterns and physical environmental characteristics of the device.

 <br> <br>